 Other than mother’s depression, causes of paternal postnatal depression could be:

 - neuroticism (excessive tendency to have negative emotions)

 Paternal depression at 8 weeks doubles the risk of behavioral problems in the child at 3½ years of age.
 The effects is dominantly on boys.
 Paternal depression is less likely to affect a daughter’s behavior.

-Women with psychiatric disorders can bear and rear children as good as any other women.
-All they need is adequate care, support and treatment.
+Women with psychiatric disorders can bear and rear children as well as any other women.
+All they need is adequate care, support, and treatment.

 • • •

 Author Bio: Written and reviewed by Sandip Roy – a medical doctor, psychology writer, happiness researcher.
 Founder of Happiness India Project, and chief editor of its blog.
 He writes popular science articles on positive psychology and related medical topics.
 Source: Psychiatric Disorders in Pregnancy in the textbook Selected Topics in Obstetrics and Gynaecology-5 For Postgraduates and Practitioners, by the same author, Dr. Sandip Roy.

 √ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.